Insurance

 Using data, insurers can tailor messaging to life stage, policy type, and behaviour.
 They could send out birthday wishes, a reminder on insurance products they’ve browsed, tailored advice at renewal, and even personalised videos.
 The number one rule; relevance is always key.

-Personalised communication builds trust, shows attentiveness, and fosters the sense that customers are understood and seen – not just another policy number.
+Personalised communication builds trust, shows attentiveness, and creates the sense that customers are understood and seen – not just another policy number.

 What Does the Future of Customer Engagement in Insurance Look Like?